-Updated policycoreutils packages that fix several bugs and add one enhancement are now available for Red Hat Enterprise Linux 6.
+Updated policycoreutils packages that fix several bugs are now available for Red Hat Enterprise Linux 5.

-Users of policycoreutils are advised to upgrade to these updated packages, which fix these bugs and add this enhancement.
+Users of policycoreutils are advised to upgrade to these updated packages, which fix this bug.